About this listing

 + In our years of Airbnb hosting, our hundreds of guests have experienced zero safety incidents inside or outside the house.
 That said: the hosts cannot be responsible for injuries incurred on or off the premises.
 By entering our home, you agree to take full responsibility for your own safety (and the safety of all people associated with you).
 By entering our home, you agree to exempt the hosts from any personal injury claims.
 If this point is unclear or not agreeable to you, you may not book this listing.
 Thank you.

 Cancel up to 7 days before your trip and get a 50% refund.
 Cancel within 7 days of your trip and the reservation is non-refundable.

 Q: Who are you?

 A: I'm Brian, one half of the married couple that uses this Airbnb profile.
 Katie is my wife.
-We've been Airbnb hosts in San Francisco for more than three years, and we really like doing it.
+We've been Airbnb hosts in San Francisco for years, and we really like doing it.
 We also like to use Airbnb whenever we travel.

 Q: Are you a hyper-talkative, super-social person?
 Is that why this portion of your profile is so long?

 A: Not really.
 I'm not much of a partier or talker.
 Especially when I'm a guest in someone else's house.
 I don't expect anyone to read everything I've written in this box.
 But if they'd like to read it, here it is.